 You wake up in the morning, and perhaps you grab your phone from your nightstand (because heaven forbid a phone be too far away from us!), and you comb through your emails.
 You see one from your friend that has a link to a website of cats playing pianos.
 You click on it, but you can't experience anything because you're experiencing blindness, or perhaps deafness.
 Your morning is totally ruined because your friends were able to enjoy Muffin the Cat playing Beethoven's finest piano sonata.
-But you - you're left in the cold due to poor web accessibility.
+But - you're left in the cold due to poor web accessibility.

 Now let's take it up a notch.

 Imagine going into a meeting.
 You're up for a promotion, but you need to do some competitor analysis that involves going to their websites (amongst others) and doing your own digital recon.
-Your colleague is able to seamlessly do so, but you - you can't, because you may have learning difficulties or challenges that prevent you from experiencing the web just like your peers.
+Your colleague is able to seamlessly do so, but - you can't, because you may have learning difficulties or challenges that prevent you from experiencing the web just like your peers.
 So you lose the promotion, all due to issues that could have been addressed with proper web accessibility.

 Web accessibility is causing a greater divide in what's now a basic right: access to digital information.